magpylib/magpylib/CONTRIBUTING.md

 - the desired functionality is achieved.
 - all code is well documented and all top level doc strings abide the [Numpy docstring style](https://numpydoc.readthedocs.io/en/latest/format.html).
+- unit tests are running
-- unit tests are written.
-We aim for 100% code coverage.
+- new unit tests are written aiming for 100% code coverage.
 We suggest you use the python package [coverage](https://coverage.readthedocs.io/en/)
 - [Pylint](https://pylint.readthedocs.io/en/stable/) rates your code 10/10.
 - your code is PEP8 compliant and formatted with [black](https://black.readthedocs.io/en/stable/) default settings.